pgadmin-org/pgadmin4/docs/en_US/check_dialog.rst

     :alt: Check dialog sql tab
     :align: center

-The example shown demonstrates creating a check constraint named *check_price* on the *price* column of the *products* table.
-The constraint confirms that any values added to the column are greater than 0.
+The example shown demonstrates creating a check constraint named *jobhist_date_chk* on the *startdate* column of the *jobhist* table.

 * Click the *Info* button (i) to access online help.
 * Click the *Save* button to save work.
-* Click the *Cancel* button to exit without saving work.
+* Click the *Close* button to exit without saving work.
 * Click the *Reset* button to restore configuration parameters.